 The discovery of thermostable DNA polymerases, such as Taq Polymerase, made it possible to manipulate DNA replication in the laboratory and was essential to the development of PCR.
 Primers specific to a particular region of DNA, on either side of the gene of interest, are used, and replication is stopped and started repetitively, generating millions of copies of that gene.
 These copies can then be separated and purified using gel electrophoresis.

-Purifying DNA from a cell culture, or cutting it using restriction enzymes wouldn't be of much use if we couldn't visualize the DNA - that is, find a way to view whether or not your extract contains anything, or what size fragments you've cut it into.
+Purifying DNA from a cell culture or cutting it using restriction enzymes wouldn't be of much use if we couldn't visualize the DNA—that is, find a way to view whether your extract contains anything, or what size fragments you've cut it into.
 One way to do this is by gel electrophoresis.
 Gels are used for a variety of purposes, from viewing cut DNA to detecting DNA inserts and knockouts.

 04Join Two Pieces of DNA

-In genetic research, it is often necessary to link two or more individual strands of DNA, to create a recombinant strand, or close a circular strand that has been cut with restriction enzymes.
+In genetic research, it often is necessary to link two or more individual strands of DNA to create a recombinant strand or close a circular strand that has been cut with restriction enzymes.
 Enzymes called DNA ligases can create covalent bonds between nucleotide chains.
-The enzymes DNA polymerase I and polynucleotide kinase are also important in this process, for filling in gaps or phosphorylating the 5' ends, respectively.
+The enzymes DNA polymerase I and polynucleotide kinase are also important in this process for filling in gaps or phosphorylating the 5-foot ends, respectively.

 05Selection of Small Self-Replicating DNA

-Small circular pieces of DNA that are not part of a bacterial genome, but are capable of self-replication, are known as plasmids.
+Small circular pieces of DNA that are not part of a bacterial genome but are capable of self-replication are known as plasmids.
 Plasmids are often used as vectors to transport genes between microorganisms.
 In biotechnology, once the gene of interest has been amplified and both the gene and plasmid are cut by restriction enzymes, they are ligated together generating what is known as a recombinant DNA.
-Viral (bacteriophage) DNA can also be used as a vector, as can cosmids, recombinant plasmids containing bacteriophage genes.
+Viral (bacteriophage) DNA can also be used as a vector, as can cosmids, which are recombinant plasmids containing bacteriophage genes.

 06Method to Move a Vector Into a Host Cell